pulumi/pulumi-hugo/themes/default/content/docs/clouds/aws/get-started/_index.md

 The `BucketObject` includes the Pulumi resource _option_ [`dependsOn`](/docs/concepts/options/dependson/).
 This setting tells Pulumi that the `BucketObject` relies indirectly on the `BucketPublicAccessBlock`, which is responsible for enabling public access to its contents.

-At the end of the program, export the resulting bucket’s endpoint URL:
+At the end of the program, export the bucket’s endpoint URL:

 {{% choosable language javascript %}}